 2 tsp boiling water

-5. Cook for a couple of minutes before flipping and cooking on the other side for a further few minutes or until the cheese has melted.
+3. Cook for a couple of minutes before flipping and squidge down again with a spatular.
+Cook for a further few minutes or until the cheese has melted.
+Serve immediately.

 If you’ve had a go at making my Marmite grilled cheese or any of my recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org